 How to apply for TDIU benefits?

 Like with all VA benefits, there’s a process to apply for TDIU.
 There is a form for applying for TDIU (VA Form 21-8940), but whether you file it and when you file it depends on where you are in the appeals process.
 Filing it with the wrong information or at the wrong time in your process could cause serious problems with your claim.
-If you are filing for TDIU, calling a VA-accredited disability benefits attorney at Woods and Woods may be worth your time.
+If you are filing for TDIU, calling a VA-accredited TDIU lawyer at Woods and Woods may be worth your time.

 The VA will usually request a compensation and pension exam for the disability you claim.
 You also can use a Disability Benefits Questionnaire to help your claim.
 A DBQ allows you to address symptoms, severity, possible causes, and how the condition may be related to other disabilities.
 A private physician may also complete the form for you.